mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 03 - Functions Are Too Long/readme.md

 # Detection 🔍

+[X] Automatic

-All linters can measure and warn when methods are larger than a predefined threshold.
+All linters can measure and warn when methods exceed a predefined threshold.

 # Tags 🏷️